International Students

 Melbourne is Australia’s cultural capital and considered to be one of the most liveable cities in Australia.
 Like Sydney, it is home to thousands of international students and welcomes many more each year.
 Our Melbourne campus is located on Lonsdale St in the middle of Melbourne’s bustling Central Business District.
 Within a short walking distance can be found Flinders St Station and Federation Square.

-Both our campuses are located very centrally and can be easily accessed by public transport.
-The campuses are surrounded by cafes, food courts, banks, parks, shopping malls, and cultural attractions
+Our Sydney, Melbourne and Brisbane campuses are located very centrally and can be easily accessed by public transport.
+The campuses are surrounded by cafes, food courts, banks, parks, shopping malls, and cultural attractions.

 The Australian Government Department of Home Affairs provides useful information on Student Visa Living Costs (https://www.homeaffairs.gov.au/).
 Upon arrival you should have a minimum of AUD$2,500, in addition to the monthly average, to cover the initial cost of a laptop computer and establishment expenses, such as rental bond payment and basic furniture items.